We conduct research into translation processes and define characteristics in various fields of translation.

 Energy discourses in Switzerland

 Issues surrounding the production, supply, and use of energy will be of concern to Switzerland in the next few years and the decades to come.
-In the project “Energy discourses in Switzerland”, researchers in the ZHAW School of Applied Linguistics are investigating the communicative prerequisites for the anticipated changes.
-The project, which will ...
+In the project “Energy discourses in Switzerland”, researchers in the ZHAW School of Applied Linguistics are investigating the communicative prerequisites for the anticipated ...

 At both BA and MA level, we offer various modules in the area of translation studies.
 We also act as advisors for theses on the subject.
 Examples of modules that have been offered in the BA in Applied Languages (with a specialisation in Multimodal Communication) and in the MA in Applied Linguistics (with a specialisation in Professional Translation) are: